-In this Student Insights interview, one of our 10653NAT Diploma of Positive Psychology and Wellbeing Brisbane graduates explains how the course helped him profoundly change who he was, how he thought, and what he believed he was capable of.
+In this Student Insights interview, one of our 10653NAT Diploma of Positive Psychology and Wellbeing Sydney graduates (and Langley Group Associates) explains how the course has helped her find purpose in fostering children and supported her through a cancer scare.

 During the recent Happiness and Its Causes event, Sue Langley was delighted to be invited to interview David Cooperrider, who is well known as the ‘founder’ of Appreciative Inquiry (AI).

 As a species, we have an endless fascination with being able to predict the future.
 What will the future bring?
 What we do know is that the world is changing and some businesses are leading the way.